jabyrd3/rover/readme.md

 ### Caveats, rules

-Please let us know if any directions don't make sense.
+Please let me know if any directions don't make sense (jabyrd3@gmail.com).
 Feel free to ask questions.
-I threw this together today really quickly and there's definitely edge cases I haven't considered.
-You can edit anythign in challenge.js, but you might break things if you edit function names or the window bindings at the end of the file.
-Refresh early, refresh often.
+Feel free to break this up and hack it to hell to solve it if you want.
+Cheating is allowed and encouraged.
+Have fun.